 The AP 2-D Art and Design class is a college level art class.
 During this class, students will work on a portfolio consisting of approximately 15 pieces of art.
 This portfolio is designated for 2D elements and principles of art and design, including point, line, shape, layer, space, texture, color, value, opacity, transparency, unity, variety, rhythm, movement, proportion/scale, balance, emphasis, contrast, repetition, figure/ground relationship, connection, juxtaposition, and hierarchy.
 Students consider how materials, processes, and ideas can be used to make work on a flat surface.
 Some work will be teacher directed, but most will be student directed, especially during the Sustained Investigation portion of this class.
 Students will research, explore and execute approximately 8-10 pieces of work based on one idea/concept/ theme during the sustained investigation portion.
 Art history, guest artists, field trips, and critiques will continue to be integral components in Art Academy courses.
 Students are required to participate in The Annual Art and Jazz Festival and The Teen Arts Festival.

-Students who submit their portfolio for the AP Exam will receive weighted value points (5.5) toward their rank and GPA.
 Prerequisite: Successful completion of Foundations of Art and Design, Intermediate Art and Design, and/or AP Studio Art Prep is recommended before taking AP Studio Art.
 Teacher recommendation is required.

 AP STUDIO ART PREP Grade 11